sequentialread/pow-captcha/README.md

 Currently these are hardcoded into the Todo List app's code.

 ```
-// 8 bits of difficulty, 1 in 2^8 (1 in 256) tries will succeed on average.
+// 5 bits of difficulty, 1 in 2^5 (1 in 32) tries will succeed on average.
+//
+// 7 bits of difficulty would be fine for apps that are never used on mobile phones, 5 is better suited for mobile apps
+//
-const captchaDifficultyLevel = 8
+const captchaDifficultyLevel = 5

 ...